Aquilent/devsecops-example-helloworld/doc/Install.md

    [SonarQube]() inside.
    [Docker](https://hub.docker.com/_/sonarqube/)
    Pass a value to parameters:
-   - `ProvisioningBucket`.
-The name ofn AWS S3 Bucket you created in the prerequisites.
+   - `ProvisioningBucket` The name ofn AWS S3 Bucket you created in the prerequisites.
-     Create the forementioned 'folder' structure in ths S3 bucket using `<your bucket>/cloud-formation/<system, default:DSO>/shared/jenkins-app` and
+     Create the forementioned 'folder' structure in ths S3 bucket using `<your bucket>/cloud-formation/<system>/shared/jenkins-app` and
      upload file `etc-init-d-jenkins.sh` into this 'folder'

      ![S3 Example](./images/S3-Provisioning-Bucket-Structure.png)